AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Refactoring and optimizing the code

-In the final add-on code, I've implemented three buttons: one logs the selected node, one draws the dimensions as we've just seen, and the last one is a refactored version, that also draws dashed lines (red and thinner) that connect the dimensions to the object's corners.
+In the final add-on code, there are three buttons: one logs the selected node, one draws the dimensions as you've just seen, and the last one is a refactored version that also draws dashed lines (red and thinner) connecting the dimensions to the object's corners.

 ![](images/refs-addon-refactor.png)

-For brevity's sake, I'll mention a couple of relevant additions to the code—please refer to the [full sample](#final-project) for the complete picture.
+For brevity's sake, only a few relevant additions to the code will be mentioned below—please refer to the [full sample](#final-project) for the complete picture.

-I've moved the code that draws the dimensions into a separate `dimensions.js` file, exporting `drawDimensions()` and `drawDimensionsRefactored()`, and implementing a private `createDimensionLine()`, which abstracts the creation of a line and its text: it accepts `width`, `height`, `translation`, `orientation`, and `margin` in an options object.
+The code for drawing the dimensions is moved to a separate `dimensions.js` file.
+This update includes exporting `drawDimensions()` and `drawDimensionsRefactored()` alongside the implementation of a private `createDimensionLine()`.
+This function abstracts the creation of a line and its accompanying text by accepting `width`, `height`, `translation`, `orientation`, and `margin` within an options object.

 <CodeBlock slots="heading, code" repeat="1" languages="documentSandbox/dimensions.js" />